 Continue your voyage through Moroccan history at the Saadian Tombs, an imperial necropolis of the former royal family, built from gleaming-white Carrara marble.
 Nearby is the Bahia Palace, a relatively recent (19th century) addition to Marrakech but worth visiting for the supreme luxury of its interiors, from the sprawling mosaics of the grand courtyard to the intricate zouak-style woodwork of the chambers.

 If you do take the tour, it finishes back at Djemaa El Fna.
-We recommend wandering into one of the many café terraces that overlook the square and watching the joyful madness from the comfort of this perch while sipping a glass of sweet mint tea.
+I recommend wandering into one of the many café terraces that overlook the square and watching the joyful madness from the comfort of this perch while sipping a glass of sweet mint tea.

 You might have read lots about Souk Semmarine before visiting, and while it is the biggest market in the medina, you get just as much of a local flavor from any of the others you inevitably stumble upon as you wander through the alleyways, so don’t feel obliged to go out of your way.